Table of Contents

-If you want to start with small dehuller, it will cost about Rs.75,000/-.
-This is the first table top dehuller in India developed by DHAN Foundation.
+If you want to start with a small dehuller, it will cost about Rs.75,000/-.
+This is the first tabletop dehuller in India developed by DHAN Foundation.

 Before Starting this primary processing unit, we need to keep in mind some valuable points:

-- The performance of machines and the efficiency to be checked before purchasing the machines.
+- The performance of machines and their efficiency to be checked before purchasing the machines.